 This generous gift from the Brunswick Academy was used for the purchase of food, bedding, clothing, and toiletries for a family in New Orleans, Louisiana, as well as to assist four families in Inez, Kentucky that had lost their homes and belongings to fire.

 The Value of our work

-Mr. Carter had the pleasure of meeting with Logan, and asked him how and why his class had chosen Children Incorporated to be the beneficiary of their hard work.
-Logan explained that the senior class advisor, Ms. Roberts, had suggested Children Incorporated.
+Mr. Carter had the pleasure of meeting with Ben, and asked him how and why his class had chosen Children Incorporated to be the beneficiary of their hard work.
+Ben explained that the senior class advisor, Ms. Roberts, had suggested Children Incorporated.
 She was well-acquainted with our organization due to the fact that one of her close friends once served on our Board of Directors.
-It was through that connection that Ms. Roberts learned of our life-changing work, and as a result, she told Ben about it.
+It was through that connection that Ms. Roberts learned of our life-changing work; and as a result, she told Ben about it.